orange-puff/duckduckgo-bang-counter/README.md

 3. Got a decent icon

 TODO:
-2. Build out UI which shows the users bang counter
+1. Build out UI which shows the users bang counter

+MAYBE TODO:
+1. When you do "search !g" on duckduckgo, you can intercept the request to google and it will record its origin url as duckduckgo.
+This could be leveraged in some way.
+    - need <all_urls> permission